 There is a lot of bogus information “out there” in regards to vegan diets.

-People wishing for more information can get a free copy of Guide To Cruelty Free Eating that Norris publishes with Vegan Outreach.
+You can also get a free copy of his Guide To Cruelty Free Eating that Norris publishes through Vegan Outreach.
 You can read the guide for free online, download it as a pdf or order it from Vegan Outreach for free.
-It makes a very nice booklet and is worth the trouble:
+It makes a very nice booklet and is worth the trouble.

 There are also a number of vegan nutrition books written by well credentialed authors.

 Virginia Messina RD and Jack Norris RD are registered dietitians who regularly blog about the latest in human nutrition.
 They have a reputation for being being up to date and complete with the facts.
 If there is something you should know about, you will be able to read about it on their sites.
 This book is a compilation of up to date vegan diet nutrition information ( published in 2011 ).
 The book debunks many common myths about vegan nutrition and has a strong focus on being clear and practical.
 See their excellent “Vegan Food Guide” that sums up everything you need to know in one single page( pg 88 ).
 The book covers all phases of life, including pregnancy, child rearing, old age and even nutrition for athletic training.
 It has excellent suggestions for preparing food on a daily basis when following recipes is not desired.
 Solid information, interesting information.